Kjersti Flaa

 Kjersti Flaa (Note: /no/) is a Norwegian junket reporter and journalist known for her promotional interviews with celebrities.

 In 2020, Flaa sued the Hollywood Foreign Press Association after it did not elect her as a member.
 Her suit was dismissed, but inspired an investigation that led to changes in the organization.

-She gained public attention in August 2024 after she reuploaded a 2016 interview with actresses Blake Lively and Parker Posey promoting the film Café Society, where Lively showed hostility towards Flaa.
+She gained public attention in August 2024 after she uploaded a 2016 interview with actresses Blake Lively and Parker Posey promoting the film Café Society, where Lively showed hostility towards Flaa.
 The uploading coincided with controversy surrounding the film It Ends with Us involving Lively, who starred in the film, as well as the film's director Justin Baldoni.

 Early life and career

 Kjersti Flaa was born in Norway.
 Her journalism career began primarily in New York before she relocated to Los Angeles in 2015 to focus on entertainment reporting.
 Flaa has written for Norwegian magazines and newspapers and has contributed to TV2's God kveld Norge (Good evening Norway).
 She founded Content Now TV, a production company, in 2018, making entertainment videos for Viaplay.

 In 2019, she won third place for One-on-One Interview, TV Personalities at the 12th National Arts & Entertainment Journalism Awards for her interview with Henry Winkler.
 She was 2nd place for the 2019 SoCal Journalism Award Personality Profile (foreign correspondents) for her interview with Jane Fonda as well as the Foreign Correspondents Best Entertainment News or Feature for her interview with Diane Keaton at the 61st and 62nd SoCal Journalism Awards (held in 2019 and 2020 respectively).